SolarNetworkFoundation/solarnetwork.net/content/subscriptions.md

 {{<section/content class="sn-light" title="Subscription pricing" buttons="explorer">}}

-Once you sign up for a SolarNetwork subscription, you will be billed _monthly_ based on your usage across all nodes in your account, in the following categories:
+Once you sign up for a SolarNetwork subscription, you will be billed _monthly_ based on your usage across all nodes in your account in several categories of use.
+The **core** usage categories are:

  1. **Properties Posted** — the total number of properties uploaded to SolarNetwork across all datum for all sources for all nodes in your account.